getnamingo/registry/README.md

 bash <(curl -fsSL https://namingo.org/install.sh)
 ```

 After installation, be sure to review all the guides in the Documentation section to complete your setup and configuration.
-If anything remains unclear, you can refer to the [Legacy Installation Guide](docs/install.md).

 **Note for Systems with Partial or Misconfigured IPv6 Support:** If your system has partial or misconfigured IPv6 support (e.g., `ping -6 ipv6.google.com` fails), edit `/etc/gai.conf` and add or uncomment the following line `precedence ::ffff:0:0/96 100`.
 In the `config.php` files for WHOIS/DAS, replace `::` with `false`, or use `0.0.0.0` for EPP.